ONQLin/GNN_755/Readme.md

 ## Milestone 5: Post-APR layout
 Just to generate physical layout on Virtuoso.
 Just follow the Readme and go through it.
 However, I met with a undefined package problem which I dont know appropriate or not.

+## Milestone 5: Post-APR layout
+Go through readme.
+870M design is now updated to 970M with PT reports.
+Further analysis reports can be done with reports' metrics.
+New optimization idea remains coming out.
+You can refer to the readme and figure out the 714 and 1G design with finding the maximum clk frequency.

 ### File Org:
 each Milestone's tb and other materials will store at its own folder. ./testbench folder store some DIY files.